Strength training with free weights: How to reboot your workout routine

 Despite the science behind strength training's benefits, many women avoid lifting weights because they think they'll get bulky.
 As both a woman who lifts weights regularly and a strength and conditioning coach, let me be clear: That's a myth!
 Women don't naturally produce enough testosterone to build voluminous, masculine muscles.

-In fact, rather than having a negative impact on women's body image, strength training has repeatedly been shown in studies to en
+In fact, rather than having a negative impact on women's body image, strength training has repeatedly been shown in studies to enh